KatarinaSiggelkow/pennchildlanglab.github.io/_resources/datascience-container.md

 ## Prereqs

 You'll need to install [docker](https://docs.docker.com/get-docker/) on your machine.
-If you want to borrow my docker-compose.yml file, you can copy from this repository, or clone it using
+If you want to borrow our docker-compose.yml file, you can copy from this repository, or clone it using

 ```
 git clone https://github.com/pennchildlanglab/docker-compose-demo.git